KBaroni/mlopsworkshop2/README.md

 - An active Azure subscription
 - At least contributor role access to the Azure subscription
 - Access to an Azure DevOps account
-- With contributor level access, create a service principal in the Azure portal (see *MandatoryLabPreReq* document in this repository)
+- With contributor level access, create a service principal in the Azure portal (see *MandatoryLabPreReq* document in this repository) and a password/secret
 - Assign contributor role access to the service principal.
 A service principal and credentials will be used for authentication within the AML pipelines.
-Because a service principal is created outside of the subscription (in Azure Active Directory), in order to use it for AML Pipelines, the service principal needs to be assigned to a contributor role within the Azure subscription (see *MandatoryLabPreReq* document in this repository).
+Because a service principal is created outside of the subscription (in Azure Active Directory), in order to use it for AML Pipelines, the service principal needs to be assigned to a contributor role within the Azure subscription (see *MandatoryLabPreReq* document in this repository)
+- An empty Resource Group in the Azure Subscription with you designated as an owner.
+If you have contributor role level permissions in the Azure subscription, an Admin for the subscription will need to add you as an owner to the Resource Group

 ## Agenda